 BUY YOUR DR. MOTION COMPRESSION SOCKS TODAY!

-When you're ready to experience the health benefits of compression socks,
+When you're ready to experience the health benefits and effects of compression socks,

 find your local Dr. Motion retailer and buy your pair!
 Dr. Motion compression socks are available at a variety of popular retailers including Kohl's, DSW, Target, and Amazon.
 You can shop online or in a store near you.
 Stock up today because you'll be wanting to wear them every day and with every outfit.